- Municipal Court

 The Garden Ridge Municipal Court plays a significant role in preserving the quality of our community through the adjudication of traffic offenses, ensuring a high level of traffic safety for our citizens.

-If you are over 17 years old, you may be able to pay citations, process dismissal requests, or make arrangements for defensive driving, deferred disposition or a payment extension before your court date.
+If you are over 17 years old, you may be able to pay citations, process dismissal requests, or make arrangements for defensive driving, deferred disposition, or a payment extension before your court date.

-You must appear either in person, by mail, or through an attorney.
+You must appear in person, by mail, or through an attorney.

-Please note: The Municipal Court clerks cannot make judgments on any of the cases processed.
+Please note: The Municipal Court Clerk cannot make judgments on any of the cases processed.
 They also cannot give legal advice or dismiss cases.
 These are all duties of the judge.
 The clerks will assist you in any way possible to process paperwork and provide information.